intel/dffml/docs/arch/alice/discussion/0023/reply_0034.md

   - This is the same as what credential / certificate issuers do I trust
   - Do I know that I can trust them to check id on their accounts coming in.
   - You could weight claims based on issuer.
 Risk models evolve for contract auto acceptance
+- If you are asking for something, you provide me the provenance data up front that proves you can do it.
+  - GIve me your attested reviews up front
+- What happens when someone issues multiple certs?
+  - From psective of reviewer, if you rotate your keys then others will need to recache your new certs.
+Perhaps something like stapling?
+Ensure stapled service via dataflow analysis hooks to sperate key hieirarcy within same controlling authority.
+  - Check out SPOOKY